CTL Instructor Handbook

 The eLearning support team offers training and support for faculty and staff, as well as tutorials and handouts.

-To contact the eLearning support team, please email elearning@utdallas.edu (please do not share this with students).
+To contact the eLearning support team, please email elearning@utdallas.edu.

 Accessibility Requirements